Jgon46540/Jgon46540/README.md

 - 👋 Hi, I’m @Jgon46540
 - 👀 I’m interested in Learning to code
-- 🌱 I’m currently learning how to create a website with ccs
+- 🌱 I’m currently learning how to create a website with css
 - I’m looking to get all the help i can get
 - 📫 How to reach me/ jesusgon0115@gmail.com
 looking for tutors for the extra help